Function spaces for decoupling: Introduction

 \section{Introduction}

-This article provides a bridge between the theory of decoupling inequalities in Fourier analysis on the one side, and that of invariant spaces for wave propagators and more general Fourier integral operators on the other.
+This article aims to provide a bridge between the theory of decoupling inequalities in Fourier analysis on the one side, and that of invariant spaces for wave propagators and more general Fourier integral operators on the other.